ksu-cs-textbooks/cis526/content/B-CSS/14-responsive-web-design.md

 date: 2018-08-24T10:53:26-05:00
 ---

 Modern websites are displayed on a wide variety of devices, with screen sizes from 640x480 pixels (VGA resolution) to 3840x2160 pixels (4K resolution).
 It should be obvious therefore that one-size-fits-all approach to laying out web applications does not work well.
 Instead, the current best practice is a technique known as [Responsive Web Design](https://en.wikipedia.org/wiki/Responsive_web_design).
-When using this strategy your web app should automatically adjusts the layout of the page based on how large the device screen it is rendered on.
+When using this strategy your web app should automatically adjust the layout of the page based on how large the device screen it is rendered on.

 ## Media Queries
 At the heart of the responsive CSS approach is a CSS technique called _media queries_.
-These are implemented with a CSS media at-rule (at-rules modify the behavior of CSS, and are proceeded by an at symbol (`@`), hence the name).
+These are implemented with a CSS media at-rule (at-rules modify the behavior of CSS, and are preceded by an _at symbol_ (`@`), hence the name).
 The original purpose of the media rule was to define different media types - i.e. `screen` and `print`, which would be selectively applied based on the media in play.
 For example, the rule:

 ```css
 @media print {